What is Hashing in Data Structure? Explore Hashing Techniques, Benefits, Limitations, and More

 2. Hash Function

 The hash function converts each key into a numeric output called a hash code.
+Hashing in Data Structures relies on this step because the hash code decides where the data will be stored in the table.
 A well-designed hash function distributes keys evenly across the hash table and reduces collisions.

 Simple versions might use modulo arithmetic (key % tableSize), while advanced ones use more complex math or encryption-based formulas.

-A good function should do the following things:
+A good hashing function in data structure should do the following things:

 3. Hash Table